knewyousir/webFEI-session-6a/readme.md

 Test by adding a recipe

-Edit the push to use the data returned by the response:
+Edit the push to use the data returned by the response and to reset the form:

 ```js
 $scope.addRecipe = function(data) {